The 7 Questions You Are NOT Allowed To Ask In Church

-6. Why is there virtually nothing after the cross about SERVING THE LORD?
+6. Why does the Bible say virtually nothing after the cross about SERVING THE LORD?

 I was taught that our lives should be consumed with serving the Lord.
 Let’s take another look.
 Jesus made is clear that he did NOT come to be served.
 He never revoked that statement.
 He never updated it.

 even as the Son of Man came NOT TO BE SERVED but to serve, and to give his life as a ransom for many.
 (Matthew 20:28 ESV)

 The gospel is not about what you do for God; it is about what God did for you through Jesus.
 That’s probably why the phrase “serve Jesus” is nowhere in the New Testament.
 After the cross, we are told to serve others, but seldom commanded to serve God.
 There is one exception.
 See Romans 12:11 ESV.

 So it is not that we do not serve God, but that it is not the emphasis of the Gospel.
 Remember, the Gospel is not about what you do for God but about what He did for you through Jesus’ sacrifice on the cross.

 Remember how Peter freaked out when Jesus served him by washing his feet (John 13:1-11).
 Peter wanted to do the serving but Jesus would not let him.
 Peter needed Jesus more than Jesus needed Peter.
 The same is till true.
 We need the Lord more than the Lord needs us.

 Paul made this clear to the men of Athens.